yahoo/fluxible/docs/api/addons/connectToStores.md

 Takes the following parameters:

  * `Component` - the component that should receive the state as props
- * `stores` - array of store constructors to listen for changes
+ * `stores` - array of store constructors to listen for changes; the array order defines the order the reducers are called
- * `storeGetters` - hash of storeName -> getter function; the return values are merged as props
+ * `storeReducers` - map of storeName -> reduce callback; should modify the first `state` argument to add state

 ## Example